 A few weeks back a blogger buddy of mine had someone get irate with her for talking in terms of “your sirloin” and “your crockpot” when she gave instructions for recipes.
 I realized that I tend to talk like that back when I filmed cooking videos for Southern Living and the director had to correct me a few times.
 But I got to thinking about it when I was writing this post and really if it isn’t “your” sirloin then I don’t think you have a right to be cutting it.
 So unless folks go stealing ingredients to make their recipes with, I reckon calling it “yours” is a pretty good specification. 🙂

 You do this so that it’s tender and easy to eat.
 A good way of knowing if you are cutting it right is to take a cut piece and gently pull it apart.
 This pulled apart pretty easily so I know I’ve got my dogs on the right trail here.
 Note: That is how easy it will come apart when you eat it, too!

 Mix up your cornstarch and pepper in a bowl.
-Just stir them kindly good like this.
+Just stir them kinda good like this.

-Put all of you sirloin pieces in it and stir them up really good until they are coated.
+Put all of your sirloin pieces in it and stir them up really well until they are coated.
 I tend to pick up the strays and press them down in the cornstarch to coat them.

 Take a big old skillet and pour about two tablespoons of vegetable oil into it.
-Place this on medium high heat for a few minutes.
-Add beef and cook, stirring often, until browned and no longer pink in the center.
+Place this on medium-high heat for a few minutes.
+Add beef and cook, stirring often, until brown and no longer pink in the center.

-Now remove that cooked beef to a clean bowl and set aside.
+Now remove that cooked beef to a clean bowl and set it aside.

 After you have removed the cooked beef, add the remaining tablespoon of oil, broccoli, and minced garlic to the skillet.